MohamedElaraby99/tracker-tool/Ackee-master/docs/Upgrade guide.md

 > This change is relevant for you when using a wildcard as the Access-Control-Allow-Origin.

-Using a wildcard (`*`) for the `Access-Control-Allow-Origin` header was never recommended as it's neither a secure solution nor does it allow Ackee to ignore your own visits.
-Please disable the `ignoreOwnVisits` option in ackee-tracker if you're currently using a wildcard.
+Using a wildcard (`*`) for the `Access-Control-Allow-Origin` header was never recommended as it's neither a secure solution nor does it allow FikraTracker to ignore your own visits.
+Please disable the `ignoreOwnVisits` option in FikraTracker-tracker if you're currently using a wildcard.
 The [SSL and HTTPS](SSL%20and%20HTTPS.md) guide contains better alternatives.

 `ignoreOwnVisits` is now enabled by default and won't work when using a wildcard.